 Subtract total expenses (B) from gross income (A) for net profit (includable income) $

-If customer has completed his/her tax return, attach copy of Schedule C, Schedule D, Schedule F, partnership return, or corporate return—whichever applies.
+If the customer has completed their tax return, attach copy of Schedule C, Schedule D, Schedule F, partnership return, or corporate return—whichever applies.

 I,       , certify that the information stated above is true and accurate, and understand that the above information, if misrepresented or incomplete, may be grounds for immediate termination or penalties as specified by law.